Pakistan launches retaliatory air strikes on alleged militant hideouts in Iran

 Pakistan said on Thursday that it has launched air strikes on alleged militant hideouts in Iran’s Sistan and Baluchistan province.

-“A number of terrorists were killed during the intelligence-based operation,” Pakistan’s foreign affairs ministry said in a statement. the Iranian government-backed Mehr news agency reported that several persons were injured in the air strikes.
+“A number of terrorists were killed during the intelligence-based operation,” Pakistan’s foreign affairs ministry said in a statement.
+The Iranian government-backed Mehr news agency reported that seven foreign nationals – three women and four children – were killed in the air strikes.

 The Pakistani military’s action comes two days after Iran attacked alleged bases of militant group Jaish al-Adl in Pakistan’s Balochistan province using missiles and drones.
 The Iranian strikes killed two children and injured three others, Pakistan said.